L0rd0fB0red0m/website_ethz/_physics_posts/ex-1.md

 >
 > $$\nabla \times \mathbf{B} = - \mu_0 \epsilon_0 \dfrac{\partial \mathbf{E}}{\partial t}$$

-As already mentionned, we will also make use of:
+As already mentioned, we will also make use of:

 $$\nabla \cdot \mathbf{A} + \dfrac{1}{c^2}\dfrac{\partial \phi}{\partial t} = 0$$